karlikp/Bank/README.md

 8. The program informs about the success or failure of the loan
 9. If the loan has been granted, the information is saved to a text file in the `/Bank/Source/Customers` directory,
 10. The customer chooses whether he wants to get another loan or exit the program.

-### 💬 Context of the project:
-This was my main project from the second semester of my studies.
-I developed it as part of a computer programming course.

-### 🚀 My motivation:
-I decided to take on this project to work on real-life issues.
-Banks play a crucial role in today's world.
-Automating the loan approval process would benefit consultants by saving their time and their employers' money.

 ## 📌 To run the program:
 1. Clone the repository